yangky-19/keyangyang.github.io/_pages/personal.md

 Hobbies
 -----
-In my free time, I like traveling, skiing, high diving, and making all kinds of things by hand.
+In my free time, I like traveling, skiing, diving, and making all kinds of things by hand.
 Here are some of my works.

 ### Paper model of miku